&noscript=1"/>

 Ten Minutes by Tractor

 Head Chef Adam Sanderson presides over one of the region’s most celebrated restaurants.
 Sanderson had worked at the Fat Duck in Brae as well as at Noma before landing on the Peninsula, and the menu takes a similarly serious route.
 A “concise” tasting menu comes in at $155, with the full show $210.
-You can choose your own matching wines, or let sommelier Xavier Vigier do it for you.
+You can choose your own matching wines, or let their sommelier do it for you.
 And with Martin Spedding breaking the mould for vineyard restaurants over a decade ago, those wines are from all corners, with the 500-strong list celebrating great wines of the world.
 No parochialism here.

 A: 1333 Mornington-Flinders Rd, Main Ridge VIC 3928